Getting your Trinity Audio player ready...

 Remember, simple choices like adding more leafy greens, nuts, or fatty fish to your meals can make a big difference.

-So, keep your plate colorful, your pantry stocked with the good stuff, and enjoy the positive impact these foods can have on your mood and overall mental health!
+So, keep your plate colorful and your pantry stocked with the good stuff, and enjoy the positive impact these foods can have on your mood and overall mental health!